-Playful, energetic, and inquisitive; these are the hallmarks of a pet ferret.
-Many people lump these animals in with pet rodents, but they aren't rodents, and their care requirements are a bit different.
-With the right diet, housing, and care, these fascinating creatures can live five to eight years, so it's worth your time and effort to learn as much about them as you can before you bring one home.
+Pet ferrets are playful and energetic, and they thrive with proper care.
+Many people lump these animals in with pet rodents, but that's wrong and their requirements are different.
+With the right diet, housing and care, these fascinating creatures can live five to eight years, so find out what they need before you bring one home.

 A Healthy Diet for Your Ferret

 Feeding your ferret the right kind of food is essential to his health and well being.